You Ziyuan: Life

 Xuchu Yiyu went out and defended the ramparts from You Ziyuan.
 Ziyuan worried about Xuchu Yiyu as he observed him to be a powerful general.
 Ziyuan camped in his defences and refused to give him any fight.
 You Ziyuan waited throughout the night and in the dawn, the wind made the surroundings hazed with dust.
 You Ziyuan launched a surprise attack and captured Xuchu Yiyu and his army.
 Afraid, Xuchu Quanchu surrendered to Ziyuan.
 Liu Yao was pleased with Ziyuan.
 He gave Xuchu Quanchu and Yiyu positions in the government while awarding You Ziyuan the positions of Grand Minister Over The Masses and chief of the affairs of the Masters of Writing.

 In 322, Liu Yao built a new massive tomb to relocate his deceased father and mother.
 The building took sixty thousand workers and was completed after a hundred days of hard gruelling labour.
 You Ziyuan tried to get Liu Yao to stop the project, but he refused to listen.

 Since then, nothing was recorded of You Ziyuan.
-In 326, his title of Grand Minister Over the Masses was handed over to Liu Sui (劉綏).
+In 326, his title of Grand Minister Over the Masses was handed over to Liu Sui.